Gholamreza Khoshroo Kurdieh: Arrest

-Gholamreza Khoshroo Kuran Kurdieh was arrested in the Punak area of West Tehran's 10th district on July 22, 1997.
+Gholamreza Khoshroo Kuran Kurdieh was arrested in the Punak area of West Tehran's 10th district on 22 July 1997.
 After his transfer, it was revealed that he had killed the girls and young women.

-At first, his real identity of Kurdieh was not clear, and because of this, he was referred to by his nickname in the press.
-On a Television broadcast, the police chief of Tehran falsely claimed that the killer was an Afghan citizen.
-However, when Kurdieh's picture was published in the newspapers, Gholamreza Khoshro, a relative of his, provided a birth certificate to the Iranian newspaper, identifying his relative of Kurdieh.
+At first, the true identity of Kurdieh was unclear, and because of this, he was referred to by his nickname in the press.
+On a television broadcast, the police chief of Tehran falsely claimed that the killer was an Afghan citizen.
+However, when Kurdieh's picture was published in the newspapers, Gholamreza Khoshro, a relative of his, provided a birth certificate to the Iranian newspaper, identifying his relative Kurdieh.

 Kurdieh never confessed to the murders.
 He claimed that his accomplice, Hamid Rasuli, killed the women.

-Meanwhile, Hamid Rasuli, the Interior Ministry's intelligence chief, was sentenced to death for serial murder and issuing orders for two executions of Mr. Dariush Forouhar and Ms. Majdas Kandari.
-It is likely that Rasuli might have been the Night Bat's accomplice.
+Meanwhile, Hamid Rasuli, the Interior Ministry's intelligence chief, was sentenced to death for serial murder and issuing orders for two executions, those of Mr. Dariush Forouhar and Ms. Majdas Kandari.
+It is possible that Rasuli was the Night Bat's accomplice.

 Trial

-He was tried by the Tehran General Court in two trial sessions at Imam Khomeini's Judiciary Complex.
+Kurdieh was tried by the Tehran General Court in two trial sessions at Imam Khomeini's Judiciary Complex.
 His trial was one of the most controversial lawsuits in Iran's history, which severely affected the people.
-He was charged with 9 murders, attempted murder of his youngest niece by placing him in the drawer, escape from the authorities, theft and rape.
+He was charged with nine murders, attempted murder of his youngest niece by placing her in a drawer, escape from the authorities, theft and rape.
 All stages of the trial, except for the consideration of his actions, were held publicly.

 Execution

-On August 22, 1997, he walked down the canopy while writing on the paper: "I am not indebted to anyone, and I am not a creditor and I ask forgiveness for all."
-And when he received 214 lashes, Kurdieh was hanged in a warehouse near the Azadi Stadium.
+On 22 August 1997, Kurdieh walked down the canopy while writing on paper: "I am not indebted to anyone, and I am not a creditor and I ask forgiveness for all".
+After he received 214 lashes, Kurdieh was hanged in a warehouse near the Azadi Stadium.